 - Flyouts slide into the browser's window from any direction you select.
 These, like popups, can be used to get someone to accomplish something or redirect them, but because this is a less intrusive option, you can use it to gather information about your browsers in a passive way.

 - Embedded forms appear where you paste the provided code snippet on your site.
 Embedded forms are the least intrusive signup form and are typically used in the footer of a site to collect email addresses.

-After you've decided on the type of form, you can customize the size, background, font, and other elements of design to ensure your form perfectly compliments your brand.
+After you've decided on the type of form, you can add a side image, customize the size, background, font, and other design elements, and ensure your form compliments your brand.
 Head to our article on Guide to Optimizing Your Signup Form Experience for more information.

 Lastly, the Behaviors tab is where you can change the behavior of your form.
 The behaviors you configure here apply universally to both the Subscribe Form and Success Message.
 Here is where you want to have the purpose and audience of your form front of mind.